Skip to content

 • Persons who are at higher risk (e.g. immunosuppressed people, older people, people with underlying medical conditions) and persons who developed obvious symptoms are advised to seek prompt medical advice;

 • Persons who are symptomatic are advised to stay at home and avoid going out.
-Persons who are asymptomatic can go out on their will or go to work.
+Persons who are asymptomatic can go out at their own will or go to work.

 • Students who are symptomatic should not attend schools;